FredHutch/FHBig/events.md

 permalink: /events/
 ---

-# Events

-## FHBig Lightning-talk, May, 2018
-__Synapes Use Cases__

-[Synapse](https://www.synapse.org/) use cases presented by experienced users.
-- Speakers: Amy Paguirigan and Nasim Sanati
-- Date: Thursday,  May 3, 2018
-- Time: 1 - 2pm
-- Location: M4-A805/817

 ## Data Science Affinity Group and FHBig Seminar
 __The Future is Now: Current Topics in Biomedical Data Science and Bioinformatics Outreach for Scientists__